 ◊ Cracked pipes can lead to slow leakage and eventual flooding; early intervention could pay dividends.

 ◊ Excess groundwater.
-Standing groundwater following rain may indicate a problem with the drainage system.
-Pipes may be too small to cope, or there may be a blockage.
+Standing groundwater following heavy rainfall may indicate a problem with the drainage system.
+Pipes may be too small to cope with flash flooding, or there may be a blockage.
 It is important to identify the cause to prevent structural damage to a property.

 ◊ Collapsed drains can quickly result in flooding and may need replacement or repair.
 Pipes usually crack before they collapse, and it is beneficial to make early repairs.